Signed Into Law

 Which agencies enforce SB456?

-SB456 is enforced by Texas Medical Board, Local District Attorneys and Texas Law Enforcement Agencies.
+SB456 is enforced by Local District Attorneys, Texas Law Enforcement Agencies and Texas Medical Board.

 Q

-The compliance urgency for SB456 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB456 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q